Information

 Details/Verification

-Finance should also be consulted on any novel or contentious spending proposal, in line with the requirements outlined within Financial accountability and assurance guidance on the intranet and any matter which includes issues of financial propriety and regularity.
+Finance should also be consulted on any novel or contentious spending proposal, in line with the requirements outlined within Financial accountability and assurance guidance on the intranet (including consideration of whether an AO Assessment would apply) and any matter which includes issues of financial propriety and regularity.
 The need to consult Finance might also be included in induction material and local desk instructions.
 We recommend that the relevant UK guidance such as the Green Book is also consulted as part of any policy proposal alongside the SG approach to Risk Management.

-Where appropriate, further guidance and support on property matters is available from Property and Construction Division who should be contacted as early as possible in the process.
+Where appropriate, further guidance and support on property and construction procurement matters is available from Property and Construction Division who should be contacted as early as possible in the process.

-5.2 How confident are you that you follow finance policies and procedures, about how financial matters are handled within the area, including guidance to ensure that proper and accurate accounting records are maintained and entries in them are properly authorised?
-Are processes in place for regular monitoring of compliance with these instructions?
+5.2 How confident are you that you follow finance policies and procedures, about how financial matters are handled within the area, including guidance to ensure that proper and accurate accounting records are maintained and entries in them are properly authorised, and that processes are in place for regular monitoring of compliance with these instructions?

 Central policies and procedures and the key principles of the SPFM should be followed.
 Instructions should be in place covering the arrangements for entering into commitments and for approving and processing the resultant payments, including VAT – and ensuring adequate separation of duties.
 This may also cover other matters such as delegated authorities, budget monitoring procedures and the requirement to consult Finance on all proposals that may have resource or other finance related implications.
 If appropriate, local instructions should be in place for any specific exceptional processes relevant to your particular area, if not already covered in central guidance and systems above.